 - – Repeated episodes of decompensation, each of extended duration

 Also note that if your impairment does not match exactly to Social Security’s Listing of 12.04, you still may be found disabled pursuant to the listing by medically equaling a listing.
-If you would like to know more, or have questions about your social security disability claim, please contact the attorneys at Kasunic & Weeks Co., LPA.
+If you would like to know more, or have questions about your social security disability claim, please contact the attorneys at the Kasunic Law Firm.